-\Students who are counting a concentration in Organizations and using College Student Personnel Administration courses towards their degree in Conflict Analysis and Resolution will not be able to complete the M.S. in College Student Affairs as an additional degree.
+Students in DCAR who are counting a concentration in Organizations and Schools using College Student Personnel Administration courses towards their degree in Conflict Analysis and Resolution will not be able to complete the M.S. in College Student Affairs as an additional degree.

 The M.S. program is offered in both residential and distance learning formats.
 The flexible distance learning formats allow mid career working adults and those unable to attend the residential program, to study college student affairs in a creative, rigorous, and structured fashion.
 Students enrolled in the distance learning program participate in Residential Institutes on the Fort Lauderdale campus twice per year, as well as online Web-based courses.
 Each RI is 5 days long.
-Currently the RIs are held in February and October.
+Currently the RIs are held in February and late September or October.
 Please visit http://shss.nova.edu/RI for current information.

 Students may enroll full or part time, taking six to nine credit hours per term.
-Students who attend full-time can expect to complete the program in five terms.
-Part-time students can expect to complete the program in three years.
+Students who enroll in 3 courses per term can expect to complete the program in five terms.
+Parttime students can expect to complete the program in three years.
 Summer attendance is mandatory.

-Below is a sample of a degree plan for a full-time student who begins their studies in Fall term.
+Below is a sample of a degree plan for a full-time residential student who begins their studies in Fall term.
 Degree plans will be modified based on a student's enrollment date and pace of study.

-Fall (September) Winter (January) Summer (April)

-Year 1 CSPA 5001: The 21 st Century CSPA 5002: Current CARM 6000:

-College Student Issues & Trends in Organizational Conflict:

-Student Affairs Theory & Practice

-CSPA 5004: Administration of

-College Student Affairs CARM 5100: Mediation CARM 6140: Facilitation

-Theory and Practice Theory and Practice (on-

-CARM 5040: Human Factors • campus program)

-CARM 5200: Research

-Design CSPA 5003: The College

-Student & the Law

-Year 2 CSPA 6130: Practicum I CSPA 6160: Practicum II Comprehensive

-Examination

-CSPA 5006: College CSPA 5005: College

-Student/Adult Development Student Affairs & the Graduation and

-Greater University Celebration

-CARM 6140: Facilitation Theory

-and Practice CSPA 6300: Applied

-(online program) Research & Assessment

-in Student Affairs

-CSPA 6300: Applied Research &

-Assessment in Student Affairs
+Fall (September) Winter (January) Summer (April) Year 1 CSPA 5001: The 21 st Century College Student CSPA 5002: Current Issues & Trends in Student Affairs CARM 6000: Organizational Conflict: Theory & Practice CSPA 5004: Administration of College Student Affairs CARM 5006: College Student/Adult Development CARM 6140: Facilitation Theory and Practice CARM 5040: Human Factors CARM 5200: Research Design (Residential) CSPA 5003: The College Student & the Law CSPA 6130: Practicum I (online program) Year 2 CSPA 6130: Practicum I (Residential program) CSPA 6160: Practicum II Comprehensive Examination CSPA 5100: Mediation Theory and Practice CSPA 5005: College Student Affairs & the Greater University Graduation and Celebration CSPA 6300: Applied Research & Assessment in Student Affairs CSPA 6300: Applied Research & Assessment in Student Affairs CARM 6140: Facilitation Theory and Practice (online program)